 -

 It preheats decently fast, but unfortunately, this air fryer cooks slowly.
 You'll have to wait quite a while for crispy meals, sides, or snacks.
 It's reasonably versatile, though.
-It has a good range of temperature settings, so you can use it to bake or dehydrate.
-While it only has one available fan speed, it's passably fast, which helps it air fry more effectively.
+It has a good range of temperature settings, and while it only offers one fan speed, it's passably fast, which helps it air fry more effectively.

 -